LlessReal/Linux-Notes/eJPT notes.md

 ### Whois enumeration
 <br> whois website.com | Does enumeration on website and finds overall info
+<br> The who.is website also exists
+<br> zonetransfer.me -- teaches about domain

 ### Website Footprinting With Netcraft
-<br> netcraft is used to find out what technologies are used by a website | https://sitereport.netcraft.com/
+<br> netcraft | used to find out what technologies are used by a website https://sitereport.netcraft.com/

 ### DNS Recon or DNS footprinting
-<br> dnsrecon Kali tool for dns footprinting
+<br> dnsrecon is a Kali tool for dns footprinting
-<br> dnsrecon -d website.com | or dnsdumpster.com (better visual output)
+<br> dnsrecon -d website.com | specifies domain name and shows info like records
+<br> The dnsdumpster.com website gives better visual output when typing domains
-<br> dnsenum is another tool in kali that performs zonetransfers as well.
+<br> dnsenum is a Kali tool that performs zonetransfers as well.
-- sudo dnsenum —enum -f “/usr/share/dnsenum/dns.txt” salesforce.com
+<br> sudo dnsenum —enum -f “/usr/share/dnsenum/dns.txt” salesforce.com

+### wafw00f
+<br> wafw00f is a Web Application Firewall Fingerprinting Toolkit
+<br> wafw00f website.com | Checks the WAF protection on a website
+<br> wafw00f -l | Shows a list of WAFs that can be detected by wafw00f (enable security - github)

+### Sublist3r
+<br> Install: sudo apt install sublist3r
-<br> Sublist3r can be used to perform a subdomain brute force or  sub domain enum. | https://github.com/aboul3la/Sublist3r
+<br> Sublist3r is used to perform a subdomain brute force or enumeration. | https://github.com/aboul3la/Sublist3r
+<br> sublist3r -d website.com | Runs a search on all search engines
+<br> sublist3r -d website.com -e google,yahoo | Does only google and yahoo (can also do netcraft and dnsdumper)

 dig website.com | Kali tool that's same as host but more raw/detailed and can perform zone transfer fierce | Kail tool that's a DNS scanner to help locate non-contiguous IP space and hostnames against specified domains. nslookup website.com | same as host (maybe)

-wafwoof (enable security - github) - web firewall fingerprint

-zonetransfer.me -- teaches about domain

 /etc/hosts file consists of the ip and domain names
 usr/share/dnsenum/dns.txt has a list of dns names to bruteforce